bielaltoe/two_camera_epipolar_line_tracker/readme.md

     ```

 ## Usage
+1. Enter in source directory:
+    ```bash
+    cd source
+    ```
-1. Place your camera calibration files in the `config_camera` directory.
+2. Place your camera calibration files in the `config_camera` directory.
-2. Update the `config.py` file with your settings.
+3. Update the `config.py` file with your settings.
-3. Run the main script:
+4. Run the main script:
     ```bash
     python main.py
     ```